Heartfelt Causes & Effects

 Last week I read an adorable book called Somebody Loves You, Mr. Hatch.
-I couldn’t believe that it was published over 25 years ago!
-It’s about a lonely man who receives a Valentine candy heart with a card that says, “Somebody loves you.”
+I checked the copyright date and couldn’t believe that it was published over 30 years ago!
+How did I miss this gem?

+Somebody Loves You, Mr. Hatch is the story of a lonely man who receives an anonymous Valentine candy heart with a card that says, “Somebody loves you.”
 His whole outlook on life changes and, as a result, he develops many friendships.
-But then he finds out that the candy heart was a mistake, and he reverts to his former quiet self.
+But when Mr. Hatch finds out that the candy heart was a mistake, he reverts to his former quiet self.
 Of course the story has a happy ending, but you’ll have to read the book to find out what happens!

-First, students find three different cause and effect situations in the story.
-Then they write each cause on one rocket’s flame and its effect on the body of the rocket.
+- Next, they write each cause on one rocket’s flame and its effect on the body of the rocket.
 The rocket theme helps them understand cause and effect relationships because the exhaust (or flame) released from the end of the rocket makes the rocket move forward.

 Disclaimer: This post includes an Amazon affiliate link.
 Purchases made through this link help support the Teaching Resources website.